microsoft/live-share/docs/use/share-server-visual-studio.md

 ---
-title: Share a server or terminal in a collaboration session in VS
+title: Share a server or terminal in Visual Studio
 description: Learn how to share a server or terminal as a collaboration session host in Visual Studio and Live Share. ms.custom: ms.date: 12/30/2021